goabstract/Awesome-Design-Tools/README.md

 * [MURAL](https://mural.co/) — think and collaborate visually.
 Anywhere, anytime.
 * [Notion](https://www.notion.so) — write, plan, collaborate, and get organized.
 Notion is all you need — in one tool.
 * [RealtimeBoard](https://www.realtimeboard.com/) — whiteboarding platform for cross-functional team collaboration.
+* [Slack](https://slack.com/) — Slack is a collaboration hub for work, no matter what work you do.
+It’s a place where conversations happen, decisions are made, and information is always at your fingertips.
 * [Trello](https://trello.com/) — a web-based project management application that enables you to organize and prioritize your projects in a fun, flexible and rewarding way. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Visual Inspector](https://www.canvasflip.com/visual-inspector/) — collaboration tool for website feedback and fixing design bugs.
 * [Witeboard](https://www.witeboard.com/) — simple real-time whiteboard for collaboration work. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)